Last updated: July 2, 2026

 For CCPA requests: privacy@kylon.io

 As a workspace administrator, you may have additional responsibilities under applicable data protection laws regarding the personal data of members in your workspace.
 You act as a data controller (or equivalent) for content data created within your workspace, and Pure Reason acts as a data processor on your behalf.
-We offer a Data Processing Agreement (DPA) upon request.
+Our Data Processing Agreement is available at kylon.io/dpa.

 If you develop or configure AI agents within Kylon, you are responsible for ensuring that the agents you deploy comply with applicable data protection laws and do not process personal data beyond the scope authorized by your workspace’s data governance policies.